abracm/ledmat/README.md

 Then, you must place the bits in reverse order.
 E.g. (11001001 becomes 10010011)

-Finally, the bits must be inverted to arrive at the final byte (10010011 becomes 01101100).
+Finally, the bits must be inverted to arrive at the final byte (10010011 becomes 01101100). *do timers with a 0 idle value also need to be inverted?*

 ### Example of interpreting a packet from start to finish